danvergara/nostrich_watch_monitor/docs/deployment.md

 ### 4. Setup Configuration

-Copy the nostr-rs-relay configuration file to the expected location:
+Copy the configuration files to their expected locations:

 ```bash
 make setup-config
 ```

-This copies `config.toml` to `~/.config/nostrich-watch/config.toml`.
+This copies `config.toml` and Prometheus configuration files to `~/.config/nostrich-watch/`.

 ### 5. Setup Services